LeoPBgit/Pikzilla-Racing/memory-bank/progress.md

 ## Upcoming Work

 ### Short-term Tasks
-- [ ] Fix development environment issues
 - [ ] Enhance interactivity with animations and transitions
 - [ ] Implement lazy loading for images
 - [ ] Add form validation and submission handling
 - [ ] Improve mobile navigation experience

 ### Medium-term Tasks
-- [ ] Set up CI/CD pipeline for automated deployment
+- [ ] Set up deployment process
-- [ ] Integrate with a headless CMS for content management
+- [ ] Establish content update workflow
 - [ ] Add analytics for user behavior tracking
 - [ ] Implement SEO optimizations
 - [ ] Add social media integration

 ### Long-term Tasks
-- [ ] Develop a component library for consistent UI
+- [ ] Develop a style guide for consistent UI
 - [ ] Implement internationalization support
-- [ ] Add user authentication for protected content
+- [ ] Add dynamic content capabilities
-- [ ] Develop an admin dashboard for content management
+- [ ] Develop a simple content management process
 - [ ] Implement e-commerce functionality for merchandise

 ## Current Status

 The project is in the implementation phase, with all six main pages completed according to the visual references.
-The website is currently viewable using a static file server, though there are some issues with the development environment that need to be resolved.
+The website is currently viewable by opening the HTML files directly in a browser.

 ### What Works
 - All six pages are implemented with responsive design